ramya-rastogi/ramya-rastogi/README.md

 - **RESQ** – Real-time disaster management system
 - **MedoKnow** – Health knowledge-sharing platform
 - **CareOfYou – EMMA** – Emergency medical assistance tool
+- **Jarvis**-A Python-powered voice assistant that listens, speaks, and helps you navigate the web and play music with simple commands

 ---